three-types/three-ts-types/CONTRIBUTING.md

 ## Committing and Pushing changes

 Please make sure to run the tests before you commit your changes.
-You can do so by running `npm test three`.
+You can do so by running `npm test`.

 ## Creating a PR

 We have two core branches that mirror the `three` repo.
 If your PR is for the current release of `three` it should be based off `master` and aimed at merging back into `master`.
-If you're PR is for the next release of `three` then it should be based off `dev` and therefore aimed at merging back into `dev`.
+If your PR is for the next release of `three` then it should be based off `dev` and therefore aimed at merging back into `dev`.

 ## Help needed